Home Publications Artwork News Links About

 The next morning, Saturday, I made a somewhat more serious expedition to the building.
 Wearing work boots and jeans, and adding a flashlight to my expedition gear, I explored the upstairs some more, and rummaged through the garbage on the stairs a little trying to determine how old it was, and hoping to perhaps find a bit of old art school treasure.
 Well, that didn’t work out too well, although I did find a pair of silver-plated forks.

 I went to the door to the basement, and moved the pipe out of the way.
+The door was spray-painted with the words "WORM HOLE" in large letters.
 The door knobs had been removed from the door, so I wasn’t sure if it would open.
 I gave it a push and it swung open.
 To my surprise, in front of me there was an wide, elegant concrete staircase descending to the basement.
 There were about fifteen steps going down to a large landing, and then the stairs reversed back and disappeared into the darkness below.
 I couldn’t see the bottom steps.
 Numerous sooty footprints were visible on the stairs.
 From below, there was the faint sound of water dripping and echoing.
 My nerve failed for a moment.
 Then I determined to descend.
 Push the limits.
 Explore dark corners.
 Become a thorough researcher, leaving no lead unturned.

 Stepping onto the top landing of the stairs, I lightly closed the door behind me in case someone came in to the main floor the same way I did.
 The door wouldn’t stay shut.
 I pushed a little harder, but with the door knobs gone it wouldn’t stay shut.
 Pushing against it harder yet, the door suddenly jammed shut.
 Oh, perfect!
 I gave it as good a tug as I could with a couple of fingers in the doorknob hole, but now it wouldn’t open.
 I stopped and stood still for a moment.
 It was almost pitch black, just a dim ray of light coming through the hole in the door.